 This enriched commencement-level course explores the biology content and process skills of the New York State Learning Standards for Mathematics, Science and Technology.
 The course includes topics in unity and diversity of living things, transmission of traits from generation to generation, evolutionary theory, reproduction and development, homeostasis, and ecology.
 Special emphasis is placed on new areas of scientific interest including molecular biology and human ecology.
 Mathematical analysis, scientific inquiry, and engineering design will be integrated to develop solutions to scientific problems.
 Focus will also be on application skills related to real-world situations.
-Instruction will emphasize student understanding and demonstration of important relationships, processes, mechanisms, and applications of concepts.
-A variety of assessment strategies will be used throughout the course and science
+Instruction will emphasize student understanding and demonstration of important relationships, processes, mechanisms, and applications of demonstration of important relationships, processes, mechanisms, and applications of concepts.
+A variety of assessment strategies will be used throughout the course and science projects and competitions will be encouraged.